Purveshhpatil/AI-Crop-Disease-Prediction-and-Management-System/README.md

 ## Gemini API Key Setup
 To use the Gemini API, you need to create an API key and save it in the appropriate location.
+It should be your API Private key so use it safely.

 ### Steps to Create an API Key
 1. **Sign up or log in to Gemini:**